What is direct deposit?

 How will I know that my pay has been deposited into my account?

-First, make sure your timesheet is completed, signed and turned in to Payroll before noon on the first of the month.
-Then it is your responsibility to verify with your bank that the funds are in your account on payday.
+First, make sure your timesheet is completed, totaled correctly, signed and turned in to your supervisor before the payroll deadline.
+A payroll voucher will be in Paycom employee self-service under "payroll" with the amount deposited into your account.
+However, it is your responsibility to verify that funds are available.
 That is an easy process if you use online banking, which most financial institutions provide at no cost.
-If your pay is not in your account, contact Payroll immediately at 865-981-8250.
+If your pay is not in your account, contact the Payroll and Benefits Coordinator immediately at 865-981-8250.